CONSUMER CONFIDENCE JUMPS

-The University of Michigan’s consumer confidence index jumped to 86.9 in October from 84.6 in September.
+The University of Michigan consumer confidence index jumped to 84.1 in April from 80.0 in March.

+This was better than the 83.0 expected by economists and the 82.6 preliminary reading.

 Business Insider Emails & Alerts